Princess Elisabeth Marie of Bavaria

 Princess Elisabeth Marie of Bavaria (Elisabeth Marie Auguste Prinzessin von Bayern; 8 January 1874 – 4 March 1957) was a member of the Bavarian Royal House of Wittelsbach.

 Early life

-Elisabeth was born in Munich, Bavaria on 8 January 1874, as a member of the House of Wittelsbach, reigning family of the Kingdom of Bavaria.
-She was first child of Prince Leopold of Bavaria and his wife, Archduchess Gisela of Austria.
+Elisabeth was born in Munich, Bavaria, on 8 January 1874, as a member of the House of Wittelsbach, reigning family of the Kingdom of Bavaria.
+She was first child of Prince Leopold of Bavaria and Archduchess Gisela of Austria.
 She had one younger sister, Princess Auguste Maria of Bavaria, and two younger brothers, Prince Georg and Prince Konrad of Bavaria.

 Her paternal grandparents were Luitpold, Prince Regent of Bavaria, the de facto ruler of Bavaria from 1886 to 1912, as regent for his nephews, King Ludwig II and King Otto, and Archduchess Auguste Ferdinande of Austria.
 Her maternal grandparents were Austrian Emperor Franz Joseph I and Empress Elisabeth of Austria.